yunchipang/yunchipang.github.io/about.md

 Data Engineer @ Dashmote | Jan 2022 - June 2022
 ```

-* Developed web scrapers based on **Scrapy** to gather raw data from 5 delivery platforms
+* Developed web scrapers based on **Scrapy** to gather raw data from 5 delivery platforms.
+Processed the large-scale datasets comprising millions of records using **Python**, and delivered them to clients on a monthly basis
-* Processed data at scale using **Python**, collaborated with colleagues on **GitHub** and maintained 6 repositories
-* Utilized Cloud Computing services and Containers (**AWS** S3, ECS, Lambda, EventBridge) to automate data
-collection, resulting in a 90% increase in time efficiency
+* Utilized cloud computing services and containers (**AWS S3, ECS, Lambda, EventBridge**) to automate data collection, resulting in a 90% increase in time efficiency
-* Investigated low quality data and identified issues using queries against **MySQL** and **Amazon Athena**
+* Investigated low quality data, identified issues using queries against **MySQL** and **Amazon Athena** to resolve client requests
-* Worked with QA team to deliver data with high completeness
+* Collaborated with an Engineering team of 7 on **GitHub** across 6 repositories, and worked with cross-functional teams to deliver data with high completeness

 ```
 Operations Intern @ ShopBack | Sep 2020 - Jul 2021